You must have designer rights to use this tool.

 •Interspersing the Xtraction picture placeholders anywhere within an existing document.

-4.In the menu bar, click File > Save to have the template saved with the design.
+3.Click the File > Save menu to save the template with the design.

-The menu bar's Template option also enables you to download a template, provided that one already exists.
+The Template menu also enables you to download a template, provided that one already exists.

-Once the template is uploaded and saved, you can export the document content to the template following the "Exporting documents" procedure above.
+Once the template is uploaded and saved, you can then export the document content.
+For details, see the procedure above 'To export a document.'